LuiseFreese/M365BootCamp/MakeYourApp-SessionsScreen.md

 * Position:x = 0, y = 141
 * Size: 640  803

+In the right sidebar,

+* Layout: select `Title, subtitle, and body`
+* click Fields: `Edit`
+* select what you want to display-

+Some suggestions: Subject (its the title of a session), Bodypreview (its the Description of a session), StartTime.

+You may want tow work on Font color, Font weight etc. - feel free to do that!

 ## make your dropdown menu invisible

 As our users do not need to do anything with the dropdown menu, we can't delete it (because it still contains the name of the calendar we want to use) but we can set its .visible property to `false`.